rajesh15mhatre/AWS/AWS_18_containers-ECS_Fargate_ECR_EKS.md

 # Section 18 : Containers in AWS- ECS, Fargate, ECR & EKS
 Link: https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/learn/lecture/26099482#overview

-## 200. Docker instroduction
+## 200. Docker introduction
 - What is Docker?
-  - Docker is a software development platform to deploy apps
+  - Docker is a software development platform for deploying apps
   - Apps are packaged in containers that can be run on any OS
   - Apps run the same, regardless of where they’re run
     - Any machine